DFHack/scripts/docs/exterminate.rst

     Specifies the tool should also kill units friendly to the player.
 ``-l``, ``--limit <num>``
     Set the maximum number of units to exterminate.
+``-c``, ``--children-only``
+    Target only child units.
+Useful for timer-based automation scripts that periodically remove wandering poults or other child creatures that may endanger dwarven children.

 Methods
 -------